 On This Day, 2-NOV 1918, We Honor a Fallen Hero

 Peter Westhoff was born 26-NOV 1894.
-Peter was the son of Herman Westhoff (1869-1948) and Elizabeth Peters Westoff (1873-1961).
-He had three brothers; Alphonse, George and Victor and three sisters; Cecilia, Genevieve and Mary.
-His occupation was a farmer.
+Peter was the son of Herman Westhoff (1869-1948) and Elizabeth Peters Westhoff (1873-1961).
+He had three brothers; Alphonse, George, and Victor and three sisters; Cecilia, Genevieve and Mary.
+His occupation was listed as “farmer” on his draft registration card.

 Peter entered the service 19-AUG 1917.
 Peter went overseas on the troop ship Carpathia bound for France on 6-JUN 1918.
 He served with Company B, 314th Engineer Battalion, 89th Division.
 He was in the first draft contingent from St. Charles County MO.